ucals/bettertogether/planning/feedback.md

 - **\[If you are working ALONE\]** Do you believe that, by using this app, you could have been working in a team?
     - Yes!
 I would use it to navigate the class and look for people with same interests
     - Yes!
-I would use it to check with people approaching me are in tune with my interests
+I would use it to check whether people approaching me are in tune with my interests
     - No